 The Five9 Cloud Security Office is responsible for securing our infrastructure, applications, and operations against security breaches and unforeseen events—even natural disasters.

 Five9 is a proud member of the Cloud Security Alliance (CSA).
 The CSA is a not-for-profit, vendor-neutral organization with a mission to promote the use of best practices for providing security assurance within Cloud Computing and to provide education on the uses of Cloud Computing to help secure all other forms of computing.

-Five9 has completed a SOC 2 Type 2 audit in accordance with American Institute of Certified Public Accountants (AIPCA) Standard AT 101 and AICPA Trust Services Principles and Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (TSP 100).
+Five9 has completed a SOC 2 Type 2 audit in accordance with American Institute of Certified Public Accountants (AIPCA) Standard AT 101 and AICPA Trust Services Principles and Criteria for Security, and Availability.
 Our SOC 2 Type 2 attestation offers customers one of the highest forms of assurance available in the marketplace today.
 Our report covers the AICPA Security Principle in relation to Virtual Contact Center and provides an independent and objective opinion that Five9 has developed, implemented, operates and maintains security controls that customers expect for data protection and regulatory compliance purposes.

 Five9 complies with Federal Communications Commission (FCC) regulations for protecting the confidentiality of CPNI data including telephone numbers, times, dates, and duration of calls, as well as the types of services and products we provide you.
 We have designed and implemented security and privacy controls to protect CPNI from unauthorized access or improper use.
 Five9 does not sell CPNI to third parties, and we do not disclose CPNI without customer consent except as required by law.